denture stomatitis symptoms causes types and treatments

 • Your oral mucosa requires exposure to air and saliva, which helps wash away germs and reduces the number of typical fungi in your mouth.

-• Dentures are a breeding habitat for bacteria and should be cleaned on a daily basis.
+• Dentures are a breeding habitat for bacteria and should be cleaned daily.

 • The easiest way to do this is to use a soft-bristle denture brush with liquid soap or a denture cleaning product to mechanically remove plaque and film that might cause stomatitis.